Chuli

-Manuel Jesús Vázquez Florido (born 25 January 1991), known as Chuli, is a Spanish professional footballer who plays for Lleida Esportiu as a striker.
+Manuel Jesús Vázquez Florido (born 25 January 1991), known as Chuli, is a Spanish former professional footballer who played as a striker.

 He spent most of his career in the Segunda División, totalling 163 games and 39 goals for seven clubs, mainly Recreativo and Almería.
-He also played 11 La Liga matches for Betis.
+He also played 11 La Liga matches with Betis.

 Club career

 Recreativo

 Born in Huelva, Andalusia, Chuli spent his first year as a senior with RCD Espanyol's B team, appearing sparingly and suffering relegation from Segunda División B. On 22 January 2011 he scored his first goal as a senior, in a 4–0 home win over CF Amposta in the Tercera División.
 He signed for Recreativo de Huelva that summer, initially being assigned to the reserves also in the fourth division; he first played officially with the main squad on 16 May 2012, against Córdoba CF.

 Chuli was promoted to the first team in 2012–13 after scoring 22 goals with the B's the previous season, featuring in the first game of the campaign against Xerez CD.
-On 8 September, he netted twice and won a penalty in the 3–2 home victory over Real Murcia.
+On 8 September, he netted twice and won a penalty in the 3–2 home victory over Real Murcia CF.

 Chuli continued with his form on 6 October 2012, scoring a hat-trick in a 4–2 home defeat of AD Alcorcón; one of the goals was Recreativo's 1,500th in the Segunda División.
 He finished the season with 15 goals (in the league and overall), helping the oldest club in Spain easily avoid relegation.